Mud City Press

 "Land of the Free, Home of the Brave" by Mark Henson.
 All rights, US and International, reserved by the artist.

-But that has changed.
-We have run through our supplies of petroleum like water.
+That is rapidly changing.
 After a hundred and fifty years of increasing petroleum use, we are halfway through Earth's reserves.
 The price of a barrel of petroleum was $12 a barrel in 1998.
-It topped $140 in June of 2008.
-Though that figure has dropped in recent months due to a numbing global economic downturn, there is building evidence that oil production has peaked and we are currently witnessing the first tremors of economic adjustment.
+It topped $145 in June of 2008, fell back to $30 by January of 2009, climbed back up and stablizied in $50-70 range for most of the following decade, then at one point during the pandemic in 2020 it went negative, and now hovers around $60.
+World oil production is at or nearly at a peak and, as the pandemic has shown, we are witnessing the first tremors of economic adjustment.
 Energy cost volatility will cause continuing upheaval in the economy and put vast financial pressure on the middle and lower classes.
-Decarbonization and relocalization, words you may or may not be familiar with, will be key social trends in the years to come.
+Tracking carbon footprints and relocalization, concepts you may or may not be familiar with, will be key social trends in the years to come.
 Finding a clean alternative to oil yesterday or simply living with less energy is absolutely critical to the future and direction of humankind tomorrow.

 Table of Contents